“Bird”

 Morris created this particular design for his own personal use.
 He used this tapestry to cover the walls in the drawing room of his house, affectionately named the Kelmscott House.
 This design was as popular with the public as it was with Morris himself.
 It remained in place in his home from 1878 until his death in 1896.

 There are several places where “Bird” can be seen in person.
-It is currently on display at both the Metropolitan Museum of Art in New York City in the United States as well as the Powerhouse Museum in Sydney, Australia.
+It is currently in the collections of the Metropolitan Museum of Art in New York City in the United States as well as the Powerhouse Museum in Sydney, Australia.

 For more on William Morris, please visit his short biography here.